Interview with Roman Yampolskiy

 Dr. Yampolskiy’s main areas of interest are AI Safety, Artificial Intelligence, Behavioral Biometrics, Cybersecurity, Digital Forensics, Games, Genetic Algorithms, and Pattern Recognition.
 Dr. Yampolskiy is an author of over 100 publications including multiple journal articles and books.
 His research has been cited by 1000+ scientists and profiled in popular magazines both American and foreign (New Scientist, Science World Magazine).

-Business Today: What’s the most important issue within the artificial intelligence community that you think we will face within the next ten years?
+BT (Aria Wong): What’s the most important issue within the artificial intelligence community that you think we will face within the next ten years?

 Dr. Roman Yampolskiy: Technological unemployment is something that immediately comes to mind, probably the first significant impact from having many jobs becoming automated.
 This will likely start with things like cab drivers, and slowly grow to cover many professions.